Samsung Galaxy Z Fold 4: Hardware

-The Galaxy Z Fold 4 has two screens: its 6.2-inch cover display, and its foldable inner 7.6-inch display, featuring support for the S Pen Pro and the S Pen Fold Edition.
-Both displays have a 120 Hz variable refresh rate.
-Compared to the Z Fold 3, the inner display has a more squarish aspect ratio while the cover display is slightly wider.
+The Galaxy Z Fold 4 has two screens: its 6.2-inch external cover display and its foldable 7.6-inch inner display featuring support for the S Pen Pro and the S Pen Fold Edition, with both running at 120 Hz and including support for variable refresh rate to help maximize power efficiency.

+Compared to the prior generation Z Fold 3, the inner display now has a slightly more square aspect ratio (~6:5 vs ~5:4) due to the external cover display being made moderately wider by about +3 mm; along with both it and the actual phone itself being made ever so slightly shorter.
+Both of these changes end up combining for a notably wider and thus closer to "traditional phone shaped" ~23.1:9 aspect ratio on the external cover display when it's folded, as compared to the Fold 3's notably narrower ~24.5:9.

 The device has 12 GB of RAM, and either 256 GB, 512 GB or 1 TB of UFS 3.1 flash storage, with no support for expanding the device's storage capacity via micro-SD cards.

 The Z Fold 4 is powered by the Qualcomm Snapdragon 8+ Gen 1.

 The device's included battery is a 4400 mAh dual-cell unit that fast charges via USB-C up to 25 W, or via wireless charging up to 15 W.

 The Z Fold 4 features three rear cameras, including a 50 MP wide-angle camera, a 12 MP ultra-wide camera, and a 10 MP telephoto camera.
 The wide camera shares its sensor with the S22 and S22+, replacing the previous 12 MP sensor, and the telephoto camera has been upgraded from 2x to 3x optical zoom.
-It has two front-facing cameras, with a 10 MP camera on the cover display and a 4 MP under-display camera on the right half of the inner display.
+It has two front-facing cameras, with a 10 MP camera on the cover display and a 4 MP under-display camera on the right half of the inner display, which now has a less visibly apparent display covering with almost double the pixel density of the previous model.